shirokumacode/overwatch-omnic-rewards/README.md

 ## OWL Season 2022
+Blizzard changed the endpoints for tracking the streams in this new season and added a few minor changes.
+I have a patch in the works that fixes the issue.
+Expect a new release in the next hour if all goes well.
+Meanwhile watch on the overwatchleague.com.

-This app may error out when the new season arrives.
+~~This app may error out when the new season arrives.
 I am sure Blizzard will definately change something which will break this app.
-Depending on the complexity of the change I will patch this Day 1 or at the worst during the week.
+Depending on the complexity of the change I will patch this Day 1 or at the worst during the week.~~

 # Overwatch Omnic Rewards
 [![Windows Build](https://github.com/shirokumacode/overwatch-omnic-rewards/actions/workflows/windows_build.yml/badge.svg)](https://github.com/shirokumacode/overwatch-omnic-rewards/actions/workflows/windows_build.yml)